tabalinas/jsgrid/README.md

 ### loadShading (default `true`)
 A boolean value specifying whether to show overlay (shader) over grid content during loading indication.
 Applied only when `loadIndication` is `true`.

+### loadIndicator
+An object or a function returning an object representing grid load indicator.
+Load indicator could be any js object supporting two methods `show` and `hide`.
+`show` is called on each loading start. `hide` method is called on each loading finish.
+Read more about custom load indicator in the [Load Indication](#load-indication) section.

 ### updateOnResize (default `true`)
 A boolean value specifying whether to refresh grid on window resize event.